Best Robot Vacuum For Pet Hair: iRobot Roomba vs Shark vs Neato vs Eufy

 Price

-Check out the video below of my Roomba 960 in action.
-As you can see, it does a great job adjusting to furniture and toys, and my dog, Sally, doesn’t mind it too much, either.
+Check out the video below the Roomba 960 in action.
+As you can see, it does a great job adjusting to furniture and toys, and dog who seems to enjoy watching.

 Unsure About Robot Vacuums?

-If a robot vacuum isn’t suitable for your household, you can still go the traditional route and purchase a regular vacuum.
+If a robot vacuum isn’t suitable for your household, or you are less tech savvy, you can still go the traditional route and purchase a regular vacuum.
 We’ve reviewed the best vacuums for pet hair and have selected various models depending on your needs.

 Tagged With: , ,